ajitsingh98/Data-Science-Interview-Questions-Answers/deep_learning_fundamentals.md

 Where weights are denoted by wj and biases are denoted by b.
 Answer the following questions:

-1. **True or False:** If such a perceptron is trained using a labelled corpus, for each participating neuron the values $w_j $ and$b$  are learned automatically.
+1. **True or False:** If such a perceptron is trained using a labelled corpus, for each participating neuron the values $w_j$ and $b$  are learned automatically.

 2. **True or False:** If we instead use a new perceptron (sigmoidal) defined as follows: